-The first in person course at the Beautiful Bonds studio takes place
+The next in person courses at the Beautiful Bonds studio are:

 Register your interest here

 A complete antenatal programme developed by Terri Gavin Jones, midwife, and Sandra Handford, hypnotherapist, and accredited by the Royal College of Midwives.

 I qualified as a midwife in the early 80s when a medicalised birth in hospital was the norm, and where the concept of birth had devolved from a natural, instinctive process to a society of women losing confidence in their ability to give birth.
 As the 80s progressed into the 90s women and their partners gradually began to search for ways to take back this instinctive ability and hypnosis for childbirth was one of the methods explored and developed.

 This programme was developed by a midwife and a hypnotherapist in response to couples who had taken other hypnobirthing classes declining the care a midwife must give.
 The programme incorporates coping skills and antenatal education in a holistic package, offering more than traditional antenatal classes.